10 Best Corded Impact Wrenches of 2022 – Reviews & Top Picks

 We loved how much power this thing packed into a tiny package.
 The 2,200 RPM and 2,700 BPM offers both power and versatility thanks to the 7.5-amp motor.
 And the 450 feet-pounds of torque is quite handy for most of the projects you need to tackle.

 As good as it is, this wrench isn’t perfect.
 We didn’t like that the spin doesn’t stop right away, and the rocket switch isn’t very user-friendly.
+Despite this, we believe this is the best corded impact wrench on the market this year.

 2. WEN Two-Direction Electric Impact Wrench – Best Value